 Ammunition (including gunpowder) Call your local police department.
 Biohazards/Biological Waste Hire a contractor to properly dispose of waste.
 Business Waste The MDC accepts small business waste at its collections, by appointment only.
-Companies must call the HazWaste Hotline or email HHW@themdc.org to see if they qualify and to request a CESQG small business information package.
+Companies must call the HazWaste Hotline or email hhw@themdc.com to see if they qualify and to request a CESQG small business information package.
 Business waste can only be accepted if all program requirements have been met.
 NO EXCEPTIONS!
-Car Batteries See Page 18 for additional information.
 Cement Cement, also known as Sacrete or Quikrete, is not hazardous.
 Call your town to find out if you should dispose of it in the garbage or at your local Transfer Station.
 Creosote Coated Railroad Ties Railroad ties are not hazardous; contact your local Department of Public Works or Transfer Station for possible disposal options.
-Electronics See page 12 for disposal information.
-Empty Containers of any Kind Dispose of in the regular trash.
+Electronics See page 10 for disposal information.
+Empty Containers (aerosol) Dispose of in the regular trash.
 A container is considered empty when no more than one inch or 3% (by weight) of material is left in the container.
 Explosives (Flares, Fusee) Your local Police Department may accept them, but you must call and verify before bringing.
 Freon Some towns will accept refrigerators and air conditioners (containing Freon) for disposal.
 There is usually a small fee.
 Contact your local Department of Public Works or Transfer Station for information.
-United Refrigeration in Hartford (860-278-9200) will accept Freon tanks for disposal.
 Marine Flares Pyrotechnic flares cannot be accepted at Collections because they are categorized as explosives.
 Disposal of marine flares may be done on DEEP's "Flare Days" or by appointment only.
-Call the DEEP Boating Division at (860-434-8638) and ask for the Navigation Safety/Boating Access Unit for more information.
 Ice Melt Ice Melt is not hazardous and can be disposed of in the regular trash.
 Latex Driveway Sealer (Genite) Driveway sealer is not hazardous; solidify then throw in the regular trash.
-Medicine/Drugs See Page 13 & 14 for disposal information.
-Needles/Syringes See Page 15 for disposal information.
-Oil (auto & cooking) Only accepted at Newington, Bloomfield and Windsor Locks (residents only) collections.
-See Page 18 for additional information.
+Medicine/Drugs See Page 10 & 11 for disposal information.
+Needles/Syringes See Page 11 for disposal information.
 Refrigerators Call your local Public Works Department for disposal instructions.
 Smoke Detectors Send smoke detectors back to the manufacturer.
-See Page 17 for additional information.
 Tires Call the Public Works Department in your town for the disposal instructions.